 Mainstream corporations are really “Going Green”.
-And if you need more proof, it has just been announced that Kodak Eastman has won the highly coveted Green Supply Chains award 2007.
+And if you need more proof, it has just been announced that Kodak Eastman has won the highly coveted Green SC award 2007.

-There were 5 finalists in the newest and most interesting category – The Green Supply Chain Awards this year: BAYER, CIBA, Eastman Chemicals, Pfizer & Shell.
+There were 5 finalists in the newest and most interesting category – The Green Supply Chains Celebration Awards this year: BAYER, CIBA, Eastman Chemicals, Pfizer & Shell.
 The nominations and judging process was rigorous and lengthy.

-It involves making environmentally-wise choices in supply chain design and execution, including managing the reverse supply chain to efficiently manage and remove waste.
+It involves making environmentally-wise choices in stock chain design and execution, including managing the reverse stock chain to efficiently manage and remove waste.

-This can be accomplished by a few key initiatives within extended supply chains including:
+This can be accomplished by a few key initiatives within extended stock chains including:

 - True Collaboration amongst Channel Partners